starling021/ehtools/README.md

 > ehtools -u

-Run it to make handshake:
+Run it to open handshake manu:

 > ehtools -h

-Run it to open WPS menu:
+Run it to open Find WPS menu:

 > ehtools -w